Decommissioning of Nuclear Facilities

 - Public Involvement

-The NRC’s decommissioning regulatory activities are coordinated by the Office of Federal and State Materials and Environmental Management Programs (FSME), Division of Waste Management and Environmental Protection.
+The NRC's decommissioning regulatory activities are coordinated by the Office of Nuclear Material Safety and Safeguards (NMSS), Division of Decommissioning, Uranium Recovery, & Waste Programs.